Statistical disclosure control

 Statistical disclosure control (SDC), also known as statistical disclosure limitation (SDL) or disclosure avoidance, is a technique used in data-driven research to ensure no person or organization is identifiable from the results of an analysis of survey or administrative data, or in the release of microdata.
 The purpose of SDC is to protect the confidentiality of the respondents and subjects of the research.

-SDC usually refers to 'output SDC'; ensuring that, for example, a published table or graph does not disclosure confidential information about respondents.
-SDC can also describes protection methods applied to the data: for example, removing names and addresses, limiting extreme values, or swapping problematic observations.
+SDC usually refers to 'output SDC'; ensuring that, for example, a published table or graph does not disclose confidential information about respondents.
+SDC can also describe protection methods applied to the data: for example, removing names and addresses, limiting extreme values, or swapping problematic observations.
 This is sometimes referred to as 'input SDC', but is more commonly called anonymization, de-identification, or microdata protection.